 Bobbit Worm Facts

 - Perhaps most notably, the term Bobbit Worm now serves as the colloquially- based common name for a truly incredible animal with a complex scientific name.
 That name is the Eunice aphroditois.
 In point of fact, its name derives from a rather notorious event that occurred in the United States, in North America, in the mid-1990’s.

-The astonishing Bobbit Worm represents an extremely large species of aquatic worm.
-It typically attains an average length of roughly 39 in (1 m), but individual specimens have reached lengths of as much as 10 ft (3 m).
+First of all, the astonishing Bobbit Worm represents an extremely large species of aquatic worm.
+Individuals typically attain an average length of roughly 39 in (1 m).
+But, individual specimens of the species occasionally grow to lengths of as much as 10 ft (3 m).

-It also displays bright colors, most commonly including shades of bright purple.
+In addition, the species also displays rather bright colors, most commonly including shades of bright purple.
 Additionally, it displays a total of five comparatively long antennae.
-These features serve it quite well in the detection of prey, while they remain hidden.
+These features serve it quite well in the detection of prey, while it remains hidden.

 Bobbit Worm Distribution, Habitat, and Ecology

-The incredible Bobbit Worm lives in most tropical waters.
+It bears mentioning that the incredible Bobbit Worm appears to make its home in most tropical waters.
 However, it does have its preferred regions.
 As a result, the small but impressive creature appears to be most common in the Indo-Pacific and Atlantic Oceans.

-It appears to prefer to inhabit the sand and gravel of the floor of the ocean.
-It will also inhabit various coral reefs.
-There it buries itself in the sand, with only its antennae protruding, awaiting the arrival of its prey.
+Furthermore, it also appears to prefer to inhabit the sand and gravel of the floor of the ocean.
+It will also inhabit various coral reefs on occasion.
+There, the predator buries itself in the sand, with only its antennae protruding, awaiting the arrival of its prey.